jarv/one-post-a-year/README.md

 So you might ask, what makes this theme so special?

 - Some themes have summaries on the main page, you probably don't have time to write a long post anyway so there is none of that, just the links.
-- Like summaries, most themes have some sort of pagination but that isn't necessary here
+- Like article summaries, most Hugo themes have pagination for articles.
+With only one post per year it is pretty unlikely that it will ever be necessary so there is no pagination.
 - Limited use of dates next to articles because it's probably not something you want to highlight.
 - Only uses semantic html tags, so yeah, it is pretty modern.
 - Maybe you like social media icons?
 Nothing like that here, so if you like that stuff this is probably not the theme for you.
 - Uses [Atkinson Hyperlegible](https://en.wikipedia.org/wiki/Atkinson_Hyperlegible) as the main font.
-- Light and Dark theme
+- Light and Dark theme.
-- RSS feed shows the full article
+- RSS feed shows the full article.

 Design inspired by [100-bytes-of-css-to-look-great-everywhere](https://dev.to/swyx/100-bytes-of-css-to-look-great-everywhere-19pd)